 We’ve picked a few of our favorite examples of About Us pages that show how to build a narrative around your brand:

-Honey is a software company with a Chrome extension that automatically finds coupons for use when online shopping.
+Honey is a software company with a Chrome extension that automatically finds coupons when online shopping.
 Anyone who shops online is a potential customer for Honey.

-However, one of the challenges of selling software is convincing users that you can be trusted to handle their data.
+One of the challenges of selling software is convincing users that you’re trustworthy enough to handle their data.
 When it comes to Honey, their extension is free to download and use.
-That makes persuading users to try it easier in some ways, but it also begs the question of how Honey actually makes money from their product.
+That makes persuading users to try it easier in some ways, but it may also make users wonder how Honey actually makes money from their product.

 Best elements of Honey’s about us page: